Last Updated on November 5, 2022 by Maryam Siddiqui

 All information in this article is based on Decree-Law No. 249/2009, Law No. 02/2020, and also our lawyers’ experience.

 However, it is important to emphasize that the content of this guide is eminently informative and should not be used for decision-making.
 We strongly recommend hiring professionals who can help you in this process.

-Also, we’ve made a very friendly FAQ about taxation in Portugal that may answer your questions.
+- We also have a very friendly FAQ about Taxation in Portugal that may answer your questions.